How You Can Use Evaluation Data To Fine-Tune Your

 we create campaign benchmarks for each media type that permit us to

-us as evaluators and our clients some basis of comparison; it also allows
+As evaluators it gives us and our clients some basis of comparison.

-us to watch trends develop over time and apply corrective actions when
+It also allows us to watch trends develop over time, and apply corrective actions when

 we see a campaign performing significantly under the benchmark.